 Several studies have shown the following benefits of extended fasting:

-In addition to the boost in metabolism that comes from water fasting for seven days at a time, some studies show that it can help you lose up to 1 pound per day.
+Some studies show that it can help you lose up to 1 pound per day.
 This is largely due to the restricted calorie intake that makes your body burn stored fat for energy (2).
 A good portion of that weight will be water, as you are first using up all of your stored glycogen, which releases water as it is burned for energy.

 Autophagy (Rebuild Your Body)